Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Preamble

-Traditional Information Theory and Statistical Decision Theory suggest that it may be counter-productive: If we consider biological systems as machines that perform actions or make decisions in response to stimuli in a way that maximizes some decision or control objective,\cut{ for instance reproductive success,} then the Data Processing Inequality\footnote{See for instance page 88 of \cite{shao98}, or Section \ref{sect-dpi}.} indicates that the best possible agents would avoid {\em data analysis},\footnote{ {Note that I refer to {\em data analysis} as the process of ``breaking down the data into pieces'' (cfr. gr. {\em analyein}), \ie the generally lossy conversion of data into discrete entities (symbols).
-This is not the case for global representations such as Fourier or wavelet decompositions, or principal component analysis (PCA), that are unfortunately often referred to as ``analysis'' because developed in the context of harmonic analysis, a branch of mathematics.
-The Fourier transform is globally invertible, which implies that there is no loss of data, and PCA consists in linear projections onto subspaces.}} \marginpar{ \sc { green for signal processing and information theory}}\ie, the process of breaking down the signals into discrete entities, or for that matter any kind of intermediate decision unrelated to the final task, as would instead be necessary to have a discrete internal representation made of symbols.\footnote{Discretization is often advocated on complexity grounds, but complexity calls for data {\em compression}, not necessarily for data {\em analysis}.
-Any complexity cost could be added to the decision or control functional in Section \ref{sect-dpi}, and the best decision would still avoid data analysis.
-For instance, to simplify a segment of a radio signal one could represent it as a linear combination of a small number of (high-dimensional) bases, so few numbers (the coefficients) are sufficient to represent it in a parsimonious manner.
-This is different than breaking down the signal into pieces, \eg partitioning its domain into subsets, as implicit in the process of encoding a visual signal through a population of neurons each with a finite receptive field.
-So, is there an evolutionary advantage in data analysis, beyond it being just a way to perform data compression?
-Another example, with motivations other than compression, is provided by the {\em packet} encoding of data for transmission in large networks such as the Internet. } These considerations apply regardless of the specific control or decision task, from the simplest binary decision (\eg ``is a specific object present in the scene?'') to the most complex conceivable task (\eg ``survival'').
+Information Theory suggests that such a signal-to-symbol conversion may be counter-productive: If we consider biological systems as machines that perform actions or make decisions in response to stimuli in a way that maximizes some decision or control objective,\cut{ for instance reproductive success,} then the Data Processing Inequality\footnote{See Section \ref{sect-dpi} or page 88 of \cite{shao98}.} indicates that the best possible agents would avoid {\em data analysis},\footnote{ {Note that I refer to {\em data analysis} as the process of ``breaking down the data into pieces'' (cfr. gr. {\em analyein}), \ie the generally lossy conversion of data into ``local'' discrete entities (symbols).
+These do not include Fourier Analysis, Principal Component Analysis (PCA) and other global transforms.}} \marginpar{ \sc { green for signal processing and information theory}}{\em i.e.,} the process of breaking down signals into discrete entities or symbols.\footnote{Discretization is often advocated on complexity grounds, but complexity calls for data {\em compression}, not necessarily for data {\em analysis}.
+Any complexity cost could be added to the decision or control functional in Section \ref{sect-dpi}, and the best decision would still avoid data analysis.\cut{ For instance, to simplify a segment of a radio signal one could represent it as a linear combination of a small number of (high-dimensional) bases, so few numbers (the coefficients) are sufficient to represent it in a parsimonious manner.
+This is different than breaking down the signal into pieces, \eg partitioning its domain into subsets, as implicit in the process of encoding a visual signal through a population of neurons each with a finite receptive field.} Is there an evolutionary advantage in data analysis, beyond it being just a way to perform data compression?\cut{ Another example, with motivations other than compression, is provided by the {\em packet} encoding of data for transmission in large networks such as the Internet.} } These considerations apply regardless of the specific control or decision task, from the simplest binary decision (\eg ``is a specific object present in the scene?'') to the most complex (\eg ``survival'').